 Terre des Hommes’ Child Labour programme focused on child labour in the agriculture sector, brick making factories and garbage dumping sites in Pursat, Svay Rieng and Mondulkiri.
 We strengthened the child labour monitoring committees to work more effectively, to combat child labour and rescue children from hazardous work.
 We provided rehabilitation services including education and vocational training.
 Poverty alleviation is a key strategy to address prevention of child labour in the long term.

 Cambodia is one of the hotspots of sexual exploitation of children in travel and tourism.
 Sex offenders travel to Cambodia to sexually abuse children.
 Although sound qualitative and quantitative data is not available, it is estimated that out of all sex workers, over 2% is below 18.
 A lack of education and poverty makes children vulnerable to sexual exploitation in travel and tourism.
 This is reinforced by cultural values that treat sexual abuse as taboo and stigmatize abused children, making them feel ashamed and guilty.

-Cambodia borders Vietnam, Thailand and Lao PDR.
 Human trafficking in Cambodia is prevalent, victims are poor women, children and men.
 Vulnerable families try to cope with poverty through migration.
-They travel to urban centers or across borders uprooting children from the protection of their communities and making both adults and children vulnerable to exploitations, or at worst, becoming victim of trafficking.
+They travel to urban centers or across borders uprooting children from the protection of their communities and making both adults and children vulnerable to exploitation, or worse, to become victim of trafficking.